MicrosoftDocs/customer-insights/topics/developers/quick-starts/2_create-own-metric.md

 # Create your own metric

+The following steps will find the average MPGe* for each fuel type and city type.

-1. Open viz editor.
-We will try to get average mileage per city type
+1. Open the visualization editor.
-2. Select a signal
+2. Select a signal from the visualization editor.
-3. Select 'average'
+3. Select **average**.
-4. Select 'mileage'
+4. Select **mileage**.
-5. So far, we have average MPG for all the vehicles.
-We will try to get MPG per fuel type, e.g. electric, gas, sedan.
-Select split.
+5. The visualization editor displays the average MPGe for all vehicles.
+To find the MPGe for each fuel type, such as electric or gasoline, select **split**.
-6. Select city types.
+6. Select **city types**.
-7. Select save to save it as a metric.
+7. Select **save** to save the result as a metric.
-8. Publish metric.
-Now you can re-use this metric in other charts, or share it with your colleagues.
+8. Publish the metric.

-Once it is published as a metric, you can easily share this insight with others.
-They can also use it in their charts.
+Once you publish your insight as a metric, you can share it with others, and they can use it in their charts.

+*MPGe: miles per gallon gasoline equivalent

 ![Creating metrics](create-metrics.png)